vojtech-mikes/nvim/README.md

 # Vojtovo dotfiles

-Collections of my dotfiles.
+Collections of my nvim configuration.

-In progress for eternity
+> In progress for eternity

 ## Do not forger to install:

 - fzf
 - ripgrep
 - fd
-- starship
-- allacritty
-- black
-- miniconda
-- NerdFont

-## Installation

-Just use GNU stow :)

-## Tips
+## Notes:

-Use nix package manager because it is Awesome!
-Works only on Linux and macOS tho
+- Move this back to the dotfiles repository after migration to Debian 12
+- Consolidate it with i3 and Ghostty (hopefully) configuration
+- Maybe some install scripts for needed apps?
+    - This could be flakes for Nix?